 Ocean Victory has 2 Balcony Suites on board located on Deck 4.
 The suites feature double or twin beds, a seating area, bathroom and a large private balcony.
 The balcony suites can host 2 people.

 Balcony Suite 28 m2

-Ocean Victory has 4 Balcony Suites on board located on the Bering & James Cook deck respectively, located on deck 4 & 6.
+Ocean Victory has 4 Balcony Suites on board located on deck 4 & 6.
 The suites feature double or twin beds and a seating area, bathroom and private balcony.
 The balcony suites can host 2 people.

 Balcony State Stateroom 24 m2

 The most abundant type of stateroom on Ocean Victory, the Balcony State Staterooms are located in decks 4 & 6.
 They have a private balcony, a double bed or two single beds, a bathroom and a sofa that can be used as a bed for a child if traveling as a family.
 If you desire to book two staterooms with connecting doors, this is also a possibility under this category.

 Albatros State Stateroom (Porthole) 22 m2

 The standard stateroom on Ocean Victory is close to the Mudroom and has quick access to the zodiac platforms for disembarkation during landings.
 This is very convenient if you have more limited mobility and would like a short distance to the zodiacs.
 The staterooms are perfect for those who wish a comfortable base during their stay onboard Ocean Victory.
 The standard staterooms all have a double bed or 2 single beds and bathroom.
 The staterooms are located on deck 3 except for 1 which is located on deck 4.

 French Balcony Suite 16 m2

-The French Balcony Suite is a standard stateroom with a French balcony, a double bed or two single beds, floor-to-ceiling windows and a bathroom.
+The French Balcony Suite is a standard stateroom with a French balcony, a double bed, floor-to-ceiling windows and a bathroom.
 All French Balcony Suites are located on Deck 7.